ylecuyer/ungit/CONTRIBUTING.md

  7. Run `npm run lint` to verify your changes conform to the formatting.
  8. (Optional).
 Run `npm run format` to automatically fix formatting and (some) linting issues.

-### Run ungit as a standalone application

-To provide easier access to launch ungit a standalone application container using [electron](https://electronjs.org/) is available.

-#### To get started

- 1. Follow steps in 'Getting started' to get a development environment ready.
- 2. Run `npm run electronpackage`.
-This will create a standalone application package under `build/`

-#### Known limitations

- 1. The current standalone application does not allow you to execute more than one instance.
- 2. There is no installer package neither automatic update mechanism for standalone application in place yet.

-#### Additional notes

- 1. To create windows package with proper application description on a non-windows platform, [wine](https://www.winehq.org/) is required to be installed.
-If not, the windows package will be created with default resources.

 ### Architecture overview

 Ungit has two major parts; the server and the UI.
 The server exposes a REST interfaces, which enables it to be run on a remote server.
 The UI is a single-page web-app, built using Knockout.js.